-Are you seriously considering starting a podcast?
-Whether you’re at the planning stage or already recording episodes, coming up with unique and engaging podcast ideas is the first major step toward establishing a successful show.
+Are you considering starting a podcast?
+Whether you’re at the planning stage or already recording episodes, coming up with strong podcast ideas is one of the most important steps towards long-term growth.

 This guide is designed to help you: